Are you building your own custom home or remodeling your kitchen? That’s really exciting!

 People splash out on leathered granites because they won’t stain as easily, meaning they feel they’ve gotten their money’s worth.

 However, leather granite can be difficult to clean and can scratch easily, making the extra money you spent on it a bad return investment.

-A honed granite is a medium priced texture, that is in between the lowest and highest options.
-With a matte finish, it does stain a bit easier than the leathered look and can be very difficult to clean.
+Honed granite is a medium-priced texture, that is in between the lowest and highest options.
+With a matte finish, it does stain a bit easier than the leather look and can be very difficult to clean.
 Experts rate this as a high maintenance type.

 Glossy or polished granite is the cheapest.
 It is widely available and is maintained much more easily than the other choices.
 You can clean it easily, and it’s highly reflective.
 For some people that can be a plus, for others that’s a minus.

 When people think of installing new granite countertops, they often think of installing a slab of granite.
 You don’t need to do this to achieve the look you’re going for, and you can cut the cost in half, or even further, by going for granite tiles or modular granite.

 Granite slabs are very heavy and cover the entire countertops.
 They often require removal of the previous countertop before placing it.